Pleasant Home

 Pleasant Home, also known as the John Farson House, is a historic home located in the Chicago suburb of Oak Park, Illinois, United States.
 The large, Prairie style mansion was designed by architect George Washington Maher and completed in 1897.
-The house was added to the U.S. National Register of Historic Places on June 19, 1972.
-Exactly 24 years later, in 1996, it was declared a National Historic Landmark by the United States Department of the Interior.
+The house was added to the U.S. National Register of Historic Places on June 19, 1972, and was declared a National Historic Landmark by the United States Department of the Interior on June 19, 1996.